Korey Lee Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.82 team ERA ranks fourth among all league pitching staffs.
+- The Padres have the fourth-ranked team ERA across all league pitching staffs (3.80).

-- The Padres surrender the third-fewest home runs in baseball (173 total, 1.1 per game).
+- Padres pitchers combine to allow the third-fewest home runs in baseball (174 total, 1.1 per game).

-- In his last appearance on Sunday, the right-hander threw seven innings against the St. Louis Cardinals, allowing two earned runs while surrendering six hits.
+- His last appearance was out of the bullpen on Sunday, Sept.
+24 when the righty threw 2 2/3 innings against the St. Louis Cardinals, surrendering two earned runs while allowing two hits.

-- The 32-year-old has put up an ERA of 3.39, with 8.3 strikeouts per nine innings, in 23 games this season.
-Opposing hitters have a .229 batting average against him.
+- The 26-year-old has a 3.57 ERA and 9.3 strikeouts per nine innings in 13 games this season, while allowing a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.